Press "Enter" to skip to content

 Kinki from Bierzo

-Bierzo is divided according to the so-called Burgundy model, with a classification pyramid.
+Bierzo is classified according to the so-called Burgundy model, as a pyramid.
 The highest level is parajes, that means specific sites, like a vineyard.
 Verónica Ortega’s wine Kinki is made from the paraje called La Llamilla in Cobrana (commune of Congosto).
 The vineyard has an altitude of 750 meters, and a soil composition of blue slate combined with some clay.
 The vines are 90-100 years old.
 Like most bierzo wines the main grape is mencía, here assisted by small percentages of palomino and godello, both white grapes.

 The grapes were destemmed and poured into stainless steel tanks for spontaneous fermentation with native yeasts and a short maceration of about 10 days.
 The wine was then aged in a combination of French oak barrels and an 800 liter clay amphora.